OneSignal/onesignal-dotnet-api/README.md

-# OneSignalSDK.Server - the C# library for the OneSignal
+# OneSignalApi - the C# library for the OneSignal

 A powerful way to send personalized messages at scale and build effective customer engagement strategies.
 Learn more at onesignal.com

 - API version: 1.0.1
-- SDK version: 1.0.1
+- SDK version: 1.0.0
 - Build package: org.openapitools.codegen.languages.CSharpNetCoreClientCodegen
     For more information, please visit [https://onesignal.com](https://onesignal.com)